schibsted/ai-academy/lessons/w4 - NLP.md

 Run through, and try to understand what's going on in the notebook of the week:

-Kaggle:
 [Week 4 Notebook](https://www.kaggle.com/code/jhoward/getting-started-with-nlp-for-absolute-beginners)

-Colab:
-[Week 4 Notebook](https://colab.research.google.com/github/fastai/course22/blob/master/slides/nlp-intro.ipynb) (Copy to your drive if you want changes to persist)

-If you are running the code on Colab, you will also have to add multiple lines of installing libraries:
+If you for some reason are running the code on Colab instead of Kaggle, you will also have to add multiple lines of installing libraries:

     !pip install kaggle
     !pip install datasets